Magical Neuschwanstein: How to Visit Germany’s Disney Castle Like a Pro

 If you visit with an organized tour, plan on a full day since most tours also include other fascinating sights nearby.

 If you plan to drive on your own (or take the train/bus), the longest part is getting there.
-Once you actually arrive, it doesn’t take long at all to see the castle.
+Once you arrive, it doesn’t take long at all to see the castle.
 The tour itself is just 30 minutes.

 But the best part of visiting is viewing the impressive castle from all the many exterior viewpoints.
 The surrounding Bavarian countryside is just stunning.
 With that in mind, I usually budget for 2-3 hours total (not including the drive) when I bring my friends and family.